Mobility Scooter Buyers Guide

 There are 3 main things you should consider before buying a mobility scooter

 If so you would be best suited to a scooter from our ‘boot scooter’ range.
 If the scooter will be used locally from home we would recommend either a 'pavement scooter' or a 'class 3 scooter' depending on the terrain and distance required.

 2. Whats the weight limit of the scooter?

 All scooters will have a user weight limit, we advise that if you are going to be going up any kind of incline you look at scooters with a higher weight limit than you need to get the longest life out of the equipment.
 It’s also a good idea to consider additional weight that might be carried on the scooter such as shopping or a pet, or if you may develop a weight gain within the future.

-There are scooters available that can carry up to 65 stone so finding a scooter is never an issue.
+We can supply mobility scooters that can carry up to 65 stone so finding a scooter would never be an issue.